shanytc/BlastML/README.md

 With BlastML, you can prototype CNN networks (NLP to be added in the future) with ease.
 BlastML uses Keras (TFlow) as an underline library, but it makes it much more easier than Keras itself.

+### Projects
+BlastML let you create a new project which aims to help unite the entire Machine Learning into single folder structure.

+#### How to create a new project:
+_Note_: before doing any training/inferencing on our data, it's best to make sure we collect data before hand.
+BlastML uses this dataset format:

+root/<br/>
+----project/<br/>
+---------dataset/<br/>
+------------Class1<br/>
+----------------File1<br/>
+----------------File2<br/>
+----------------File3<br/>
+----------------<...><br/>
+------------Class2<br/>
+----------------File1<br/>
+----------------File2<br/>
+----------------File3<br/>
+----------------<...><br/>

+Once you setup your dataset in that format, and you specified the correct paths in the project configuration settings, you just call
+<strong>create_project()</strong> method inside your net instance.<br/><br/>
+Bt default, BlastML uses the standard 80:20 train, inference, validation file distribution.
+Once the data has been processed, you can easily train, validate, infer your data with your CNN of your choice.

 ### CNN
 BlastML contains implementations of various well known and tested CNN such as:
 1. Simple (Basic CNN)